Home / Blog / Tab Groups Disappear Fix

 If the group was deleted or ungrouped while sync was active, that removal can apply across devices using the same Google Account.

-If Only the URLs Remain
+If only the URLs remain

-If you remember the group topics, rebuild one group at a time instead of reopening everything into one crowded window.
+If you remember the group topics, rebuild one group at a time instead of dumping everything into one crowded window.
 For a practical saving workflow, use how to save tab groups in Chrome.
 For Chrome's close and reopen behavior in more detail, see do tab groups save when you close Chrome?

 Independent backup for important Chrome tab groups

-Option A: Manual Bookmarks
+Option A: manual bookmarks

 Bookmark all tabs in a group into a folder.
 This is simple and durable, but it does not preserve the tab group color or Chrome's group state.
 Depending on how you restore, you may need to recreate the group manually.

-Prevention Checklist
+Prevention checklist

 Use Chrome's built-in saving first, then add a backup for groups you cannot afford to reconstruct.